Cleaning handbags: Perfection vs best achievable results – a case study

 About 2 years later, we received a few emails from her asking when she could pick up her handbag.

-The “Feigned Ignorance Louis Vuitton Tote” together with the “Before Restoration” photos is now on display in the RAVE FabriCARE client service lobby for anyone to examine.
+The “Feigned Ignorance Louis Vuitton Tote” together with the “Before Restoration” photos rare now on display in the RAVE FabriCARE client service lobby for anyone to examine.

 We frequently use the handbag to illustrate the perfection vs best achievable results dilemma.